serum-errors/go-serum-analyzer/analysis/README.md

 * Installing reeverify: `go install ./cmd/reeverify`
 * Change Directory to Target Project: `cd <target-path>`
 * Execute Analyser: `reeverify <package>`

+## Command Line Options

+### -strict

+When set: requires functions to declare error codes.
+Only functions that return an error and that are exported are required to declare error codes.
+(See [Declaring and Returning Errors](#declaring-and-returning-errors))

+When using the analyser in an IDE, we recommend that the **-strict** flag is generally turned on.

 ## About Examples